Dumbarton Parish, New Brunswick

-Dumbarton is a civil parish in Charlotte County, New Brunswick, Canada, located inland north of St. George and south of Harvey.
-It comprises a single local service district (LSD), which is a member of the Southwest New Brunswick Service Commission (SNBSC).
+Dumbarton is a geographic parish in Charlotte County, New Brunswick, Canada, located inland north of St. George and south of Harvey.

+For governance purposes, the entire parish is part of the Southwest rural district, which is a member of the Southwest New Brunswick Service Commission.

+Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 The parish may have been named for the town of Dumbarton, Scotland, although William Francis Ganong considered this uncertain.

 History

 Dumbarton was erected from northern Saint Patrick Parish in 1856.

 It included a small triangle of Saint Croix Parish southwest of the junction of Wilson Road and Route 127 until 1958.